EngagedLearning/springroll-enlearn/README.md

 # SpringRoll-Enlearn
 A [SpringRoll](http://springroll.io) plugin for the [Enlearn Platform](https://www.enlearn.org).

+## Installation
+The package is available on NPM as `@enlearn/springroll` and can be installed with NPM or Yarn.

+Alternatively you can download files directly from the [dist](dist) folder.
+If you plan to include a file directly into HTML without preprocessing, you would want the `.umd.js` version.

 ## Configuration
 The plugin requires some configuration in order to function.
 There are two components: application options and configuration files.